Guseyn/EHTML/README.md

 </details>

-# Answers for potential testimonials
+# Answers for potential concerns

 <details>
   <summary><b>You are saying that with EHTML I can develop a web app without using any JavaScript code, but it seems to me that it has not so many features, so I can just start working with that.
 How are you going to explain that?</b></summary><br>